Organize Your Contact List for Your Job Search via Social Networking

 Role models: People who have achieved what you aspire to are your role models.
 They’re the people you respect and value as being a part of your network.
 Role models may have a similar job to the one you’re looking for, or they may just be excellent at what they do.

-If you’re using a tag-based Customer Relationship Management system to organize all your contacts, consider tagging each contact with one or two roles.
+If you’re using a CRM system to organize your contacts, consider tagging (categorizing or bucketing) each contact with one or two roles.
 What’s great about tagging is that when you need someone to ask advice of, simply search for your mentors and see who you want to meet.
 If you’re looking for an introduction into a company, search for your hubs.